grycap/cloudtrail-tracker-ui/README.md

 This is a static web application (HTML + CSS + JavaScript) and, therefore, it is expected to be deployed in an S3 bucket as this is the most secure, scalable and cost-effective approach.

 1. Create a file named `src/env.js` (see example in `src/env_example.js`) specifying the corresponding values (obtained from the Cognito User Pool).
-IdentityPoolId is not necesary.
+IdentityPoolId is not necessary.

     ``` js
     module.exports = {